Updated —

 Where the European gas storage level stands now — as a percentage of working capacity — versus the 5-year seasonal norm and the relaxed 80% November 1 refill target.
 A full-year fill curve from GIE AGSI+ aggregated data, updated through the 2026 refill season.

-The EU gas storage level sits at about 37% of working capacity as of late May 2026 — roughly 18 percentage points below the 5-year seasonal norm for this point in the year.
+The EU gas storage level sits at about 50% of working capacity as of July 8, 2026 (EnergyRiskIQ aggregate read, corroborated by Bruegel's independent ~49% figure; up from the GIE AGSI+ direct print of 46.1% on June 20) — running roughly 16 percentage points below the estimated 5-year seasonal norm for this point in the year, with recent injections running at about +0.22 percentage points per day.
 European gas storage runs on an annual rhythm: it fills through the summer, peaks around November 1, and draws down through winter.
 The chart below shows one full cycle — from the start of the 2025–26 heating season to where the 2026 refill is projected to end — measured as the percentage of working storage capacity filled across all EU member states (GIE AGSI+ aggregated).
 It tracks the current level against the two reference lines that matter for winter supply: the 5-year seasonal norm and the EU's November 1 fill target.

 EU gas storage fill % · 1 Nov 2025 → 1 Nov 2026 · GIE AGSI+ aggregated (% of working capacity)